Insurance in Laconia, NH

 Laconia, NH 03246

-Byse Agency has had its roots in Laconia since the turn of the 20th century and was incorporated in 1932.
+HPM Insurance purchased Byse Agency in 2017.
+Byse had its roots in Laconia since the turn of the 20th century and was incorporated in 1932.
 Donald Flanders expanded the Byse agency by acquiring Franconia Insurance in 1978 and Bristol Insurance in 1985.

 Don and his son, Jeffrey, ran the agency until its sale in mid-2017 to HPM Insurance.